Sergeus/Sergeus.github.io/_drafts/ZMoveBasePower.md

 So this information is only valid for the Z-Moves that are type-specific and damaging.
 Non-damaging Z-Moves (such as Z-Thunder Wave) do their own thing.
 Damaging Z-Moves that aren't type-specific (like Stoked Sparksurfer on Alolan Raichu, from the Aloraichium Z Z-Crystal) also do their own thing.

-This part makes sense - the non-damaging Z-Moves conceptually do their own thing.
+This part makes sense - the non-damaging Z-Moves are conceptually separate.
 The non-type-specific Z-Moves are used to call out famous and special Pokémon and make them feel more empowered.
 It makes sense that those moves can also diverge from the patterns of other Z-Moves.
 (Though I'll need to store that information as well!)

 Next up: